paketo-buildpacks/jam/README.md

 the idea of "packaging" or "packing" a buildpack.

 `jam` comes with the following commands:
+* create-stack        : create a CNB stack
-* help                : Help about any command
+* help                : help about any command
 * pack                : package buildpack
 * summarize           : summarize buildpackage
 * update-builder      : update builder